maelle/simplymaelle/content/post/2017-12-11-goodrpackages.md

 # How to build an R package

 Here I'll list useful resources to learn how to build an R package while respecting best practice.
 When googling a bit about R package development, I was surprised to see that although there are a ton of R packages out there, there aren't that many guides.
-Maybe we do not need more than CRAN official guide after all, and [Hadley Wickham's book](http://r-pkgs.had.co.nz/) is excellent, especially with the corresponding RStudio and `devtools` magic combo... but well diversity of resources is good too!
+Maybe we do not need more than CRAN official guide after all, and [Hadley Wickham's and Jenny Bryan's book](https://r-pkgs.org/) is excellent, especially with the corresponding RStudio and `devtools` magic combo... but well diversity of resources is good too!

 I'd recommend your building packages in RStudio making the most of automatic tools like `devtools`.
 Note, in comparison to the content of Hadley's book, some automation is now [supported by `usethis`](https://www.tidyverse.org/articles/2017/11/usethis-1.0.0/).